Up to 60% off sofas & mattresses — limited‑time deals.

 Is Moccona Mattress better for back sleeping or side sleeping?

-It performed better for back sleeping and combo sleeping in our use.
-Side sleeping was workable, but lighter side sleepers on our team wanted more shoulder depth over long stretches.
+It was better for back sleeping and combination sleeping in our testing.
+Side sleeping was workable, but lighter testers wanted more cushioning at the shoulder.

 Does the coil hybrid design help with sleeping hot?